rust-lang/reference/src/expressions/method-call-expr.md

 "Various simpler types" currently means bool, char, all numbers, str, array, slices, raw pointers, references, never and tuple.

+"Inherent" means a candidate method that can be identified just from the signature.
+For example, the `impl` blocks corresponding to a struct or a trait.
+"Extension" means a candidate gathered by considering the traits in scope.

 These searches contribute to list of all the candidate methods found;
-separate lists are maintained for inherent and extension candidates (that is, applicable candidates from traits).
+separate lists are maintained for the inherent and extension candidates.
 Only [visible] candidates are included.

 ## Picking a method from the candidates